 According to the Centers for Disease Control and Prevention, an average drunk driver gets behind the wheel and drives while intoxicated 80 times before his or her first arrest.
-Each time that the driver chose to get behind the wheel, lives were at risk, and without intervention, there is a good chance that the driver will eventually be involved in an accident.
+Each time that the driver chose to get behind the wheel, lives were at risk, and without intervention, there is a good chance that these drivers will eventually be involved in motor vehicle accidents.
 If you or a loved one has been injured as a result of a drunk driver in New York, it is crucial that you have an experienced drunk driving accident attorney in your corner.

 In the U.S., about 40% of car-related injuries result from alcohol consumption.
 The most common type of drunk driving accidents involves an intoxicated driver that falls asleep at the wheel.
 Sadly, these accidents are often fatal for both the intoxicated person and the innocent drivers of other vehicles.

 Drunk drivers may be involved in a variety of different types of accidents, although some tend to occur more often than others:

 While many drunk driving accidents involve other vehicles, this isn’t always the case.
 It isn’t uncommon for drunk drivers to get into crashes that don’t involve other cars, and they may strike guardrails, trees, or other stationary objects.
 In some cases, a drunk driver may not see a pedestrian and can hit and severely injure a person that is not even in a vehicle.

 If you are involved in a drunk driving accident, the moments immediately after the incident will be important for your case, especially when it comes to establishing DUI.
 Keep the following tips in mind: